instantlinux/apicrud/docs/content/gettingstarted.md

 mariadb-root-password | Root password for MariaDB

 All service instances for a given deployment must share the same db-aes and redis secrets.
 Rotating the redis secret simply requires relaunching all instances (which will invalidate current user sessions).
 Rotating the db-aes secret requires creating a migration script (which remains TODO).

+### Single Sign On

+Authentication via external providers such as Google, Twitter, GitHub, Facebook or others that provide centralized login compatible with OAuth2 ([RFC-6749](https://tools.ietf.org/html/rfc6749)) can often be a challenge to set up in a new application.
+Because this framework provides both the front-end and back-end implementation, most of the work has been done for you.
+Here are steps for making it work in your environment:

+* Don't even try to begin setting up SSO without having your application running with a valid SSL certificate (served by an https URL).
+Details of doing that are beyond scope of this document; there are mechanisms such as cert-manager that automate this.
+To run a new service in your own environment this will be one of the first steps to prepare it for your users.

+* Look in the [service_config.yaml](https://github.com/instantlinux/apicrud/blob/master/apicrud/service_config.yaml) defaults to see if auth_params for your provider are defined; you can add others but most of the major providers are pre-configured.

+* When you request or reconfigure the provider's client, specify the "redirect URI" in the form `https://[your domain]/api/v1/auth_callback/[provider]`, such as `https://www.example.com/api/v1/auth_callback/google`.

+* Get a client-id and client-secret from the provider.
+Google calls this an "application client ID"; other vendors may use different terminology.
+Some will issue these credentials directly from their developer-settings console screen; others may require submitting a form for approval.

+* Add a secret containing the two values to your kubernetes installation.

+* From the secret, define the environment variables `[vendor]_CLIENT_ID` and `[vendor]_CLIENT_SECRET` in the container's kubernetes deployment definition.

+* Once properly configured, you should see a `sign in with [vendor]` button on the login page.